tasmoligo/alx-low_level_programming/0x1C-makefiles/README.md

 **Syntax of a makefile rule**

-*target: prerequisites*

-  *recipe*
+*targets ...: prerequisites ...

+	recipe
+	...
+	...*

 - *targets*: are file names, separated by spaces.
 Typically, there is only one per rule.
 - *prerequisites*: are also file names, separated by spaces.
 These files need to exist before the commands for the target are run.
 These are also called dependencies
-- *commands*: are a series of steps typically used to make the target(s).
+- *recipe*: are a series of steps typically used to make the target(s).
 These need to start with a tab character, not spaces.

 To run a makefile, simply type make as below: